blasimark/speech-recognition/README.md

 ## Usage

+During the first run, the script will download the model, which takes a while.
 The user should speak loud and clear for the best performance.

 1. command line version: